ardorlab/MIDAS/README.md

   * sample_5: Third Cycle Core Loading Pattern Optimization with SIMULATE3.
 Simulated annealing is used with 20 iterations.
   * dev_samples: Sample cases under development and not fully functional yet.

-* rl_dev: Directory containing under development reinforcement learning optimization files.
-This is not functional yet.
-This folder will be deleted once reinforcement learning is integrated in the main MOF.

 * documentation: Directory including all additional documentation.

 * casmo.py: Python file that handles CASMO Lattice calculations evaluation and data extraction.